This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Use Body Grounding to Create an Anchor

-Grounding through the body interrupts this scattering by giving attention a specific, stable place to return to.
+Grounding through the body interrupts this scattering by giving your attention a specific, stable place to return to.

+Choose one grounding point and bring your awareness to it for fifteen to twenty seconds.
 The feeling of both feet flat on the floor.
-The weight of hands resting on the lap.
-The steady rhythm of breath in the nostrils.
-A fixed object in the room — something stable, something that is simply there.
+The weight of your hands resting on your lap.
+The steady rhythm of breath in your nostrils.
+A fixed object in the room, something stable, something that’s simply there.

 Soften the Inner Tone

-Replacing the sharp inner tone with something genuinely softer does not require performing positivity or pretending the emotion is not there.
-It simply requires noticing the tone that is present and choosing something less abrasive.
+Replacing the sharp inner tone with something genuinely softer doesn’t require performing positivity or pretending the emotion isn’t there.
+It simply requires noticing the tone that’s present and choosing something less abrasive.
+“Take your time.”
+“This is moving through.”
+“You don’t have to solve this right now.”

 Allow the Emotion to Complete

 The most effective single thing you can do when an emotion is intense is to stop interfering with it.
-Place a hand on your chest, acknowledge that the feeling is present and moving, and allow it to do what it naturally does.
+Place a hand on your chest, acknowledge that the feeling is present and moving, and let it do what it naturally does.
+“This feeling is moving through me.”

 Frequently Asked Questions